zulip/zulip/docs/overview/gsoc-ideas.md

 Zulip participated in GSoC 2016 and mentored three successful students officially (plus 4 more who did their proposed projects unofficially).
-We had 14 (+3) students in 2017, 10 (+3) students in 2018, and 17 (+1)
+We had 14 (+3) students in 2017, 10 (+3) students in 2018, 17 (+1) in
-in 2019.
+2019, and 18 in 2020.
 We've also mentored five Outreachy interns and hundreds of Google Code-In participants (several of who are major contributors to the project today).

+While GSoC switched to a shorter coding period in 2021, we expect to run a program that's very similar to past years in terms of how we select and mentor students during the Spring (though with an appropriately reduced expectation for students' time commitment during the summer).

 ### Expectations for GSoC students